proycon/folia/docs/source/fql.rst

     SELECT pos WHERE class = "n" (AS ALTERNATIVE WHERE confidence > 0.6) FOR w WHERE text = "fly"

-When you use *AS ALTERNATIVE**, you can combine with with *RETURN ALTERNATIVE* to return the entire alternative block in which the alternatives reside, rather than the alternative annotations themselves::
+When you use *AS ALTERNATIVE**, you can combine with with *RETURN alternative* to return the entire alternative block in which the alternatives reside, rather than the alternative annotations themselves::

     SELECT pos (AS ALTERNATIVE) FOR w WHERE text = "fly" RETURN alternative